vbauer/jackdaw/README.md

 * **GUAVA** - Guava functions (`com.google.common.base.Function`)
 * **JAVA** - functions from Java 8 (`java.util.function.Function`)

-There is also several ways to generate function or group of functions.
+There are several ways to generate function or group of functions.
 It depends on the annotation location:

 * **annotation on field** - generate function only for one specified field.